-To assess the temporal variability of the descriptors we calculated the descriptors for 30-year moving windows of observational station data from the ECA&D station dataset Klein Tank et al. (2002).
+To assess the temporal variability of the descriptors, we calculated the descriptors for 30-year moving windows of observational station data from the ECA&D station data set (Klein Tank et al., 2002).
 Since we are interested in the daily values of temperature and precipitation, only stations were chosen with a continuous daily record (with an allowance of 50 missing values at most).
-Using these criteria there are eight stations with temperature and precipitation time series from 1900-2015 of which all are in Germany (see Tab.
-1).
+Using these criteria there are eight stations with temperature and precipitation time series from 1900 to 2015 of which all are in Germany (see Table 1).
 One station has 15 missing values for temperature.
-These days were excluded from the analysis, considering the 30year time windows consisting of 10950 days, this amounts to roughly 0.1% of the values and does not alter the value of the descriptors.
-Of these eight stations, 5 are in the vicinity of Hamburg and have the same values for the first 17-22 years.
-The records of two stations in Hamburg are identical throughout the whole time period, therefore only one of them is included in the analysis which leaves a total of seven stations.
+These days were excluded from the analysis, considering the 30year time windows consisting of 10950 days, this amounts to roughly 0.1 % of the values and does not alter the value of the descriptors.
+Of these eight stations, five are in the vicinity of Hamburg and have the same values for the first 17-22 years.
+The records of two stations in Hamburg are identical throughout the whole time period; therefore, only one of them is included in the analysis, which leaves a total of seven stations.

 The descriptors were again calculated for both types of compound events.
-Linear temperature trends were removed separately for each of the 30year time-windows and in order to fulfill the criteria of the Markov method (stationarity and non-zero entries of the transition probability matrix, see Sec.
+Linear temperature trends were removed separately for each of the 30-year time windows and in order to fulfill the criteria of the Markov method (stationarity and non-zero entries of the transition probability matrix; see Sect.
 2.3), the partitioned data of these seven stations were combined to one time series to calculate the descriptors.

-The results are shown in Fig. 2 for both winter (black) and summer (gray) extremes.
+The results are shown in Fig. 3 for both winter (black) and summer (gray) extremes.
 Especially for the persistence and recurrence time, a clear shift is visible between 1930 and 1950.
-This time range is not preindustrial, but the crucial point is that the observed shift coincides with an observed shift in the global increase in $CO_2$ around 1950 (see e.g. Pachauri et al., 2014, Fig. SPM.1 (d)).
+This time range is not preindustrial, but the crucial point is that the observed shift coincides with an observed shift in the global increase in CO_2 around 1950 (see, e.g., IPCC, 2014, Fig. SPM.1d).
 From this finding we observe two main points:

-1. The descriptors (especially persistence and recurrence time) seem to be sensitive to changes of the CO2 increase.
-That means a stronger increase of CO2 (e.g. from 1950 on) yields a lower level of persistence and to a higher level of recurrence time.
-Although CO2 is still increasing after 1950, the recurrence time e.g. remains constant.
-Hence, the recurrence time seems not to be dependent on the absolute CO2 concentration, but on the increase of latter.
+1. The descriptors (especially persistence and recurrence time) seem to be sensitive to changes of the CO_2 increase.
+That means a stronger increase of CO_2 (e.g., from 1950 on) yields a lower level of persistence and to a higher level of recurrence time.
+Although CO_2 is still increasing after 1950, the recurrence time, e.g., remains constant.
+Hence, the recurrence time seems not to be dependent on the absolute CO_2 concentration, but on the increase of latter.